bluekamandy/neurofeedback/README.md

 - Embodiment and Cognitive Science
 - Neuroscience

-I was diagnosed with autism very late in my life.
+I was officially diagnosed with autism very late in my life.
 Under the DSM IV criteria my diagnosis would have been Asperger's Syndrome, and so I do identify as an "aspie."
 The DSM V conflates autism spectrum disorder and Asperger's syndrome.
 Regardless of the name, the diagnosis was liberating and helped me to contextualize a lifetime of mistranslations, special interests, and sensory sensitivities.
 Most importantly, it helped me to understand my strengths in new ways and I often wonder what a diagnosis earlier in my life would have done for me.
-It gave me a new community.

 As a person who "thinks differently" I've developed a strong interest in understanding how the brain works as well as developing mental/emotional resilience and focus through neurofeedback and Buddhist meditation.
 This project is an exploration to that end.